 “Playing in the EHL was huge for my development as a player," said Bride.
 "This league was my first taste of junior hockey and it taught me that you can’t just rely on skill.
 To move forward you have to be smart, passionate, and have the heart to push yourself everyday.
 These all are things that the Rangers and Coach DeCaprio helped me with.
 Lastly, I learned about the focus players need to have off the ice too.
 With nutrition and workouts both being important.
 The EHL improved my game and made it so I can succeed when given an opportunity at the next level.”

 Bride is a perfect example of a native of Colorado, who didn't know much about the EHL when the CCM Showcase began, but then developed tremendously during his time in the league.

-If you are skating in the CCM Showcase next week, be sure to stop by the league booth to meet Kumpel, Ravin, and all the EHL and EHLP teams in attendance.
+If you are skating in the CCM Showcase this weekend, be sure to stop by the league booth to meet Ravin and all the EHL and EHLP teams in attendance.